The Ultimate Guide to Professional Gifting Etiquette

 What are the best items for promotional gifts?

 The type of corporate gifts you give should be catered to their interests.
-Your branded merchandise is great so long as it's not simply a box full of novelties and fidget spinners with your logo on them.
+Your branded merchandise is great so long as it's not simply a box full of novelties with your logo on them.
 Stuff like that probably isn't all that related to the work either you or your recipient is doing.

 It shouldn't just be a "taster" of your own interests and services.